mbethke/la_us/README.md

 Wayland itself doesn't deal with keymap loading but compositors usually implement their own keymap handling.
-[Sway](https://github.com/swaywm/sway) for instance looks for layouts in `~/.config/xkb` and `~/.xkb`, so simply copy both the "keymaps" and "symbols" directories to one of those locations.
+[Sway](https://github.com/swaywm/sway) for instance looks for layouts in `~/.config/xkb` and `~/.xkb`, so simply copy both the "keymap" and "symbols" directories to one of those locations.
 I have no idea about other compositors but those locations seem to be common sense and I'd expect them to behave very similar.